-2 Secular Historical Quotes Regarding the Commencement of Yahuah's days/Sabbaths What do some well-known Commentators Understand about the Morning Day-start?
+× Secular Historical Quotes Regarding the Commencement of Yahuah's days/Sabbaths 3 What do some well-known Commentators Understand about the Morning Day-start?
 INTRODUCTION All emphasis has been supplied for the purpose of learning.

 - Note: Thus far the Scriptures have been thoroughly examined from which should come all understanding on Yahuah's commencement of His day.
-It is always best to trust in the plethora of Scriptural evidence. - However for those that are interested in outside thoughts on how, when and why this change of the order of the day came about, please read the following with caution, as it is difficult to truly document the validity of any of these writings.
+It is always best to trust in the plethora of Scriptural evidence. - However for those that are interested in outside sources of how, when and why this change of the order of the day came about, please read the following carefully and take time to check out morning day-start in these writings.
 It is interesting that although these comments come from a wide variety of commentators who may not agree on many points of doctrine, they do agree that the Scriptural day begins at first light in the morning.
-Even though hundreds of pages from commentaries could be supplied from either viewpoint - each one would have to be tested by the Scriptures and not man's tradition, Talmud or any other historical source. - Caution: Many commentators use the term "sunrise" rather than morning twilight - which is constantly an ever confusing issue.
+Even though hundreds of pages from commentaries could be supplied from either viewpoint - each one would have to be tested by the Scriptures and not man's tradition, Talmud or any other historical source. - Caution: Many commentators use the term "sunrise" rather than morning twilight - which is constantly a common mistake - even today.